 3.Lend a Listening Ear

 Think about yourself.
 If someone isn’t a good listener, how likely are you to confide in them?
 Probably not very likely.
-Your teen needs to feel like you’ll listen to their questions or concerns respectfully and give them your undivided attention if you want them to come to you for anything.
+When communicating with your teen, they need to feel like you’ll listen to their questions or concerns respectfully and give them your undivided attention if you want them to come to you for anything.
 Try to just listen—no matter how hard it is to not jump in and give a lecture.
 Using psychology, if your teen knows that every time they’ve screwed up in the past (and trust me, they know), they come to you and they get that lecture or consequence (negative reinforcement), why would your highly intelligent young adult come to you in the future when they REALLY need your help and guidance?
 Answer: They won’t.
 I’ve seen teens and young adults in college go to extreme lengths to make sure their parents don’t find out about x, y, and z to avoid disapproval and punishment.